ritza-co/BentoML/README.md

 ## Introduction

 BentoML provides abstractions for creating a prediction service that's bundled with trained models.
-User can define inference APIs with serving logic with Python code and specify the expected input/output data type:
+Users can define inference APIs with serving logic with Python code and specify the expected input/output data type:

 ```python